Dumboiroy/tp/docs/UserGuide.md

 ### Tag-related errors (Appointment)
 - Invalid date/time for appointment: `test` `121024`<br>
     ```
-    DateTime must be in the format dd-MM-yyyy or dd-MM-yyyy HHmm, and must be valid calendar date/time.
+    DateTime must be in the format dd-MM-yyyy HHmm, and must be valid calendar date/time.
     ```
 - Invalid length for appointment: `-10`<br>
     ```
-    Length must be a positive integer number of minutes (e.g. 30, 60, 90)
+    Length must be a positive integer number of minutes (e.g. 30, 60, 90) with no more than 4 digits
     ```
 - Invalid location for appointment: `Woodlands + Street`<br>
     ```